 Not acceptable (=<24) Acceptable (25-35) Exemplary (36-40) Audience Awareness, awareness.
-No variety in sentence structure. informed, but needs to work at remaining engaged.
-Sentence structure shows variety in general. the writer and senses the person behind the words.
+No variety in sentence structure. language.
+The reader is informed, but needs to work at remaining engaged.
+Sentence structure shows variety in general. strong sense of interaction with the writer and senses the person behind the words.
 Writing is smooth, skillful, and coherent; sentences are strong and expressive with varied structure.
 MECHANICS Spelling, punctuation, capitalization, APA style Distracting errors in punctuation, spelling, capitalization, and APA style.
 Punctuation, spelling, and capitalization are generally correct with 1-3 errors.
 Citations and references follow APA style with 1-3 errors Punctuation, spelling, and capitalization are error-free.
 Citations and references follow APA style.